-The objective of this sub-fund is to offer shareholders exposure to debt securities denominated in euros with at least an investment grade rating30.
+The objective of this sub-fund is to offer shareholders exposure to debt securities denominated in euros that are rated at least investment grade30.
 These securities are selected on the basis of a strict methodology for compliance with environmental, social and governance (ESG) criteria.